NinePTH/FitRecipes-Frontend/README.md

 - Never commit `.env.local` or expose Firebase keys in source code
 - The build process automatically injects Firebase config into the service worker
 - Service worker in `public/` uses placeholders, actual config injected at build time

+**🔍 Search API Note:**
+- Search API configuration is optional - app gracefully falls back to traditional browse if not configured
+- See [SEARCH_FEATURE.md](./docs/SEARCH_FEATURE.md) for detailed search setup and usage

 ## 🚀 Deployment